randomir/envie/docs/intro.rst

-        list [DIR]     list virtual envs under DIR (alias for lsenv) find [DIR]     like 'list', but also look above, until env found (alias for lsupenv) go [KEYWORDS]  interactively activate the closest environment (alias for chenv) (adaptively select the most relevant virtual env for list of KEYWORDS)
+        list [DIR]     list virtual envs under DIR (alias for lsenv) find [DIR]     like 'list', but also look above, until env found (alias for lsupenv)

         config         interactively configure Envie
         index          (re-)index virtualenvs under /
         help           this help

-    The first form is basically an alias for 'envie go -v [DIR] [KEYWORDS]'.
+    The first form is basically an alias for 'chenv -v [DIR] [KEYWORDS]'.
 It interactively activates the closest environment (relative to DIR, or cwd, filtered by KEYWORDS).
     If a single closest environment is detected, it is auto-activated.